 Extreme water shortage throughout park.
 Visitors are limited to 5 gallons per day, and are encouraged to conserve further when possible.
 Please consider bringing your own water to the park.

 There are 31 species of snakes known to Big Bend National Park, including 4 species of rattlesnakes.
 There are also three additional snakes listed as hypothetical (no confirmed sightings).
 After summer rains snakes may be more active.
 Keep in mind that all wildlife, including snakes are protected in the park.
 Please don't harm, handle, or otherwise disturb them.

-The red racer, or western coachwhip, is the most often seen snake in the park, due to both its bright reddish-pink color and its habit of lying across roads, where it may stretch across an entire lane.
+The red racer, or western coachwhip, is the most commonly seen snake in the park due to its bright reddish-pink color.
+It is often observed along park roads where it may stretch across an entire lane.

-Bullsnakes are the largest snakes seen in the park, reaching over 6 feet in length and reaching several inches in diameter.
-Its heavy body, flat head, and patterning lead some people to mistake it for a rattlesnake.
-The bullsnake hisses and rattles its tail when threatened, and when it does this in dry leaves, the effect is very similar to that of a rattlesnake buzzing.
+Bullsnakes are common parkwide and are large, heavy-bodied, flat-headed snakes.
+Their pattern is similar to that of a rattlesnake.
+The bullsnake hisses and shakes its tail when threatened, and when it does this in dry brush, the effect is very similar to that of a buzzing rattlesnake.

-Hikers may find patchnose snakes in both the mountains and the desert.
+Patchnose snakes live in both the mountains and the desert.
 These slender snakes have a tan background color with two longitudinal dark brown stripes lining a central brown stripe.
 Look for the triangular “patchnose” scale on the snake’s snout.

-Garter snakes, both black-necked and checkered, are found around water, where they most commonly hunt for frogs and toads.
+Garter snakes, both black-necked and checkered, prefer riparian habitats where they hunt for frogs and toads.

 Did You Know?